 According to data compiled from the U.S. Geological Survey, at the current rate of consumption, above-ground silver stocks could be fully depleted by 2035.

-This means we have…
+This means we have as little as nine years left before the vaults go empty.

-As Little As 9 Years Left Before the Vaults Go Empty
+[do not read this subhead]

+Silver Extinction

 That’s why next to gold, silver is now the second most valuable asset in the world.